bshaffer/oauth2-server-php-docs/content/overview/scope.md

 $server->setScopeUtil($scopeUtil);
 ```

-This is the simplest way, but scope can by dynamically configured as well:
+This is the simplest way, but scope can be dynamically configured as well:

 ```php
 // configure your available scopes